UniversalDependencies/UD_Ottoman_Turkish-DUDU/README.md

 This project comprises 111 sentences that are firstly automaticaly annotated via machamp (Van der Goot et al., 2021) and then manually corrected in a systematic way.
 Randomly shuffled sentences were written between 14th to 20th century in various genres such as fiction, news, article, registry record, and religious preach.
+Unfortunately, for this version, the genres can not be told apart by sentence ids.
+The order of the sentences is chronology based rather than genre based, the earliest written sentence is at the top.
+In this treebank, scholarly used [Ottoman Turkish transcription alphabet](https://en.wikipedia.org/wiki/Ottoman_Turkish_alphabet) is used.

 # Acknowledgments